NRB Overnight Trips August 22-24

 Capacity = 144 students

-You should go on this trip if you want to make new friends, you want to develop leadership skills, you are comfortable living in a cabin with 12 to 16 of your peers, and you are looking to experience traditional camp activities such as archery, boating, and climbing.
+You should go on this trip if you want to make new friends, you want to develop leadership skills, you are comfortable living in a cabin with 7-8 of your peers, and you are looking to experience traditional camp activities such as climbing, archery, and boating.
 During this trip, challenge yourself to try new things, be creative, meet new people, and build life-long relationships.
-Trip activities include archery, bb gunnery, climbing tower, high ropes, boating, swimming, team-building challenges, and campfires.

 Capacity = 97 students